Atmospheric river brings flooding, landslides to Pacific Northwest — again

 Farther to the south, a general 1.5 to 2.5 inches of rain was recorded in the Coastal Range of Oregon.

-Atmospheric rivers carry the bulk of their moisture at the mid-levels of the atmosphere a mile or two above the ground.
+Atmospheric rivers carry the bulk of their moisture at the mid-levels of the atmosphere, a mile or two above the ground.
 That’s why higher elevations see more rainfall than communities near sea level or nestled within valleys.

 An exceptional winter

-In the past six months, most of the western third of Washington is running between 9 and 35 inches above average in terms of rainfall, an anomaly particularly pronounced in the high terrain.
+In the past six months, most of the western third of Washington state is running between 9 and 35 inches above average of rainfall, an anomaly particularly pronounced in the high terrain.
 Seattle set a record for the city’s wettest autumn ever observed with 19.04 inches of rain.

-The Center for Western Weather and Water Extremes rated the ongoing atmospheric river as a level 4 out of 5 on their scale, which ascribes categorical rankings based on integrated vapor transport, or the amount of moisture moving ashore through any given cross-section of atmosphere.
+The Center for Western Weather and Water Extremes rated the ongoing atmospheric river as a level 4 out of 5 on its scale, which ascribes categorical rankings on the basis of integrated vapor transport, or the amount of moisture moving ashore through any given cross-section of atmosphere.

 Modern research suggests that climate change is playing a significant role in the intensity and frequency of atmospheric rivers, since a warming atmosphere can hold more water.
-A 2020 paper in Geophysical Research Letters states that, by 2100, atmospheric rivers may no longer be primarily beneficial, but rather “primarily hazardous.”
+A 2020 paper in Geophysical Research Letters states that by 2100, atmospheric rivers may no longer be primarily beneficial but rather “primarily hazardous.”

-“When you start to get to Category 4 and 5, these become those hazardous flood-inducing ones like what we’re seeing in British Columbia and recently in October in California,” said Alan Rhoades, lead author of the paper and research scientist at the Lawrence Berkeley National Laboratory.
+“When you start to get to Category 4 and 5, these become those hazardous flood-inducing ones like what we’re seeing in British Columbia and recently in October in California,” said Alan Rhoades, the lead author of the paper and a research scientist at the Lawrence Berkeley National Laboratory.
 “These have been associated with some of the largest flood damages in the western U.S.”

-A study by Scripps found atmospheric river storms were responsible for 84 percent of flood damages in the western U.S. over the past 40 years.
+A study by Scripps found that atmospheric river storms were responsible for 84 percent of flood damage in the western United States over the past 40 years.
 Nearly half of the flood damage — amounting to $23 billion — was caused by just 10 atmospheric rivers.
-Overall, total flood damage amounted to $1.1. billion on average annually in the West.
+Overall, total flood damage amounted to $1.1 billion on average annually in the West.
 Another study in 2018 stated that atmospheric rivers may become 25 percent wider and longer by the end of the century.

-“Category five events definitely have occurred, particularly impactful ones, over the last 150 years … but climate change is making it easier for them to reach these Category 4 and 5 thresholds,” said Rhoades.
+“Category 5 events definitely have occurred, particularly impactful ones, over the last 150 years … but climate change is making it easier for them to reach these Category 4 and 5 thresholds,” Rhoades said.

 Kasha Patel contributed to this report.